 You may be asking yourself, “What’s the rich ratio?”
 The rich ratio is an easy formula that will help you understand your money.
 It’s simply the amount of money you have in relation to the amount of money you need.
 Happy retirees have a rich ratio that is over 1.
 Here’s how you find your rich ratio: take the income you have coming in every month (social security, pension, investment income, and other sources) and divide it by the amount of your monthly need.

 8. Check Your Pessimism at The Door

 Today’s retirement landscape doesn’t necessarily look very good.
-No one believes he or she will actually be able to retire early, and some people don’t think that they’ll ever be able to retire.
-What I say to that is, “throw out the pessimism!”
-Pessimism and be costly and fear is almost always financially devastating.
+No one believes that they will be able to retire early, and some don’t think they’ll ever be able to retire.
+What I say to that is, “throw out the pessimism.”
+Pessimism and be costly, and fear is almost always financially devastating.
 Despite the road bumps, the stock market and economy will flourish over time.

 The Balance does not provide tax, investment, or financial services and advice.
 The information is presented without consideration of the investment objectives, risk tolerance, or financial circumstances of any specific investor and might not be suitable for all investors.
 Past performance is not indicative of future results.
 Investing involves risk, including the possible loss of principal.